 Two day and One night Trekking near Hsipaw

 There was only 1 guide that morning, normally there would be a couple.
 There were a couple of tables in front of the guesthouse where they would be sitting normally.
 The reason of their absence was that they all had be celebrating the Chinese Newyear last night.
 So the guide who was there told me that I had 1 option and that was a 2 day and 1 night trip.

 2 day / 1 night Trekking in the Shan State

 I did a hiking in the Shan state.
 I went on this trip for 2 days and 1 night, in a homestay.
 There were 4 other persons that booked this trip so I would be joining them.
 It were 2 couples from Prague, Tjech Republic.

-Trekking in the Shan State of Myanmar
+Shan State of Myanmar

 Before leaving I had a half an hour to get some breakfast and pack my back for the coming two days.
 My backpack could be stored in there saferoom for the time being.

 Half an hour later I was ready and we were going.
 We started walking.
 I heard that we would be walking for 8 hours this day.
 I was very glad about taking my runningshoes and wearing them on this hike.
 At first we went out of the village, walked by the cemetary and walked into the forest.
 We saw that many trees were cut away.
 The guide told us that the law was strange in Myanmar, once someone had cutted the trees somewhere the land belonged to him.
 So people are cutting trees to get land.
 And maybe in the future they will grow something there.
 Although it is not really land for harvesting because it is on a hill and the roads are slim.

 Dont you just love this?

 You see this local man walking behind me?